scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 on other OS's if you are building any extensions or are worried about your package on macOS or Windows.
 Fail-fast is optional.

-You need to use version 1 of the checkout, since version 2 strips too much from the repository for `setuptools_scm` to work.
+It currently is still simplest to use version 1 of the checkout, since version 2 strips too much from the repository for `setuptools_scm` to work.
+Recently, using `with: fetch-depth: 0` started recovering tag history (it didn't originally).

 The formula here for installing should be identical for all users; and using [PEP 517](https://www.python.org/dev/peps/pep-0517/)/[518](https://www.python.org/dev/peps/pep-0518/)